khamidou/khamidou.github.io/_posts/2015-03-25-sales-page-teardown-workshop.markdown

 ## Closing thoughts

-This is a great sales page but I'm wondering a couple things about the service.

 As a web developer I know that there's a lot of different verticals.
 For example, it's unlikely to find a Rails programmer who would know how to customize your wordpress website.

-An obvious way to grow the service would be to branch into specific specialities --- having a weekly email only for Wordpress developers for example.
+One way to grow the service would be to branch into specific specialities --- for example having a weekly email for Rails developers.
 The problem is coming up with leads.
 Would it be possible to come up with 10 high-quality Rails leads a week?
-Possibly.
+Surely but this would be harder than coming up with generic leads.

+The simplest way to grow this service would probably be branching into different specialities.
+What about copywriters?
+Illustrators?
+These are disciplines where there could be a lot of demands and where the returns would be higher.

 <hr>

-__Key takeaway:__ Nobody buys software, they buy solutions to their problems.
-Don't try to sell your service too early.
+__Key takeaway:__ Don't try to sell your service too early.
+Tell a story.

 <hr>